 Amtrak serves the Williamsburg Transportation Center with a connecting train from Washington, DC.
 The center is just blocks from Colonial Williamsburg's Historic Area and offers car rentals and taxi service.

-Complimentary shuttle buses run from 9 am to 10 pm for ticketed guests.
+Complimentary shuttle buses run from 9:00 a.m. to 10:00 p.m. for Colonial Williamsburg ticket holders and passholders, and guests staying at official Colonial Williamsburg hotels.
 Shuttle routes begin at the Visitor Center and run throughout the Historic Area.
 Stops include the Governor's Palace, the Capitol, the Taverns, Market House, Williamsburg Lodge, the Art Museums of Colonial Williamsburg, and Merchants Square.
 Express shuttle routes are also available from the Visitor Center to the Market House.